Plant Growth and Development: Topics, Overview, Phases, Factors, Books, Tips, Questions

 Overview of the Chapter Plant Growth and Development

-This chapter Plant Growth and Development specifies how plants grow and develop, with different growth stages and also the influence of water, light, and minerals.
+This chapter, Plant Growth and Development, specifies how plants grow and develop, with different growth stages under the influence of water, light, and minerals.
 The chapter focuses on plant hormones like auxins, gibberellins, cytokinins, ethylene, and abscisic acid, which control growth processes like germination and flowering.
 Concepts like photoperiodism and vernalization are introduced.
 This chapter helps us understand how plants grow and adapt to their surroundings.

 What is Plant Growth?

 Growth can be defined as a permanent increase in the size and mass of a plant and involves cellular enlargement and cell division.
-Development would then be the series of events that happen in the life history of a plant from germination through flowering, fruiting, and senescence.
-In this context, development will be key to the mere existence of a plant and reproductive success since it allows plants to produce seeds for the next generation.
+Development is a series of events that happen in the life history of a plant from germination through flowering, fruiting, and senescence.
+In this context, development refers to both, existence of a plant and reproductive success since it allows plants to produce seeds for the next generation.

 Various factors influence the growth and development of plants, among which are genetic makeup, environmental conditions, and hormonal regulation.
 Other factors controllable or uncontrollable to man are the genetic make-up, the environmental conditions such as light, temperature, water, and nutrients, and hormonal regulation.
 Knowing and understanding all these would be of much help in maximising these agricultural practices for the sake of healthy plant development.